Chart Color Schemes

 Ocean Grove has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 25 projects that could impact the region.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 25 projects that could affect this region.
 Notable ones include Kingston Ocean Grove Estate, Ti-Tree Village Redevelopment, 61 Powell Street Townhouses, and 57-59 The Parade Apartments.
-Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.